 Hosted by Senior Tutor Ian White, the course is led by Joanna Williamson, with contributions from the Cliff College Faculty, and other expert adjuncts.
 There is time for personal reflection and social space, as well as teaching delivered via lectures, seminars and workshops with practical as well as theoretical applications.
 The course aims to enable new learning and provide the student with skills and resources for both individual and church application.

-Focussed on developing the skills and confidence of women towards leadership roles, and supporting those already in leadership, the course is focussed on the ministry of women both in a church setting, and also the wider marketplace of the community, but is open to both women and men.
+Aiming at developing the skills and confidence of women towards lay leadership roles, and supporting those already in lay leadership, the course focusses on the ministry of women both in a church setting, and also the wider marketplace of the community and business worlds.
+The course is open to both women and men.